Karnataka Private Bus Operators Seeks Relief Measures Ahead of Budget 2026

 Advertisement

-Transporters argue that limiting the scheme’s implementation to a district-wise basis could help balance public welfare goals with the survival of private bus businesses.
+They argued that a district-wise cap would balance social welfare with the survival of private bus businesses.

 Advertisement